TwilightArchon/AirlineManagement/README.md

 Connection between Frontend and Backedn:

 ## Team Contribution
-Felix Wang: Implemented Views in the frontend.
+Felix Wang: Implemented views in the frontend.

 Junjie Tang:

-Yuanhong Zhou: Implemented Procedures in the frontend.
+Yuanhong Zhou: Implemented procedures in the frontend.

 Yurun Zhu: